freenas/freenas-docs/userguide/intro.rst

   watchdog to be disabled is resolved with the 00.35.00 or newer BMC firmware version.

-* The system will issue an alert if the system reboots itself.
+* The system issues an alert if the system reboots itself.

 These major features are new in this version:

-* It is now possible to pause and resume scrubs from the command line.
-  Since scrub pause state and progress are periodically synced to disk, if the system is restarted or pool is exported during a paused scrub, the scrub will remain paused until it is resumed.
+* Scrubs can be paused and resumed from the command line.
+Scrub pause state and progress are periodically synced to disk.
+If the system is restarted or the pool is exported during a paused scrub, the scrub remains paused until it is resumed.
 When resumed, the scrub picks up from the place where it was last checkpointed to disk.
 Paused scrubs can be resumed with :command:`zpool scrub`.
 Scrubs can be paused manually with :command:`zpool scrub -p`.
-A future version of %brand% will add a button to the UI to resume or pause a scrub.
+A future version of
+  %brand% will add a button to the UI to resume or pause a scrub.

 * :ref:`Cloud Credentials` has been added to :ref:`System`.
-This can be used to provide a secure connection to a cloud services providers.
+This can be used to provide a secure connection to a cloud service providers.
   Supported services include Amazon S3, Azure Blob Storage, Backblaze B2, and Google Cloud Storage.

 * :ref:`Cloud Sync` has been added to :ref:`Tasks` and can be used to synchronize files or directories to remote cloud storage providers with a specified transfer mode.

-* The :guilabel:`Server Side Encryption` drop-down menu has been added to :menuselection:`Tasks --> Cloud Sync --> Add Cloud Sync`, when an S3 provider is selected.
+* The :guilabel:`Server Side Encryption` drop-down menu appears on :menuselection:`Tasks --> Cloud Sync --> Add Cloud Sync` when an S3 provider is selected.

 * :ref:`Resilver Priority` has been added to :ref:`Storage`.
 This
   provides the ability to run resilvering at a higher priority at